Fitbit Versa 4 vs Charge 6: What's the difference? I tried them both for a month to find out

 Health monitoring Fitbit Versa 4 vs Charge 6

 The Fitbit Charge 6 is the better option of the two when it comes to advanced health-tracking sensors.
 Unlike the Fitbit Versa 4, it has an ECG and EDA sensor.
 The echocardiogram (ECG) sensor monitors your heart rhythm, allowing you to spot anything unusual.
-While many people won't ever use it, this can be particularly beneficial for those with a long-standing heart condition who may be at risk of heart problems - though it should never be used as a diagnostic tool.
+While many people won't ever use it, this can be particularly beneficial for those with a long-standing heart condition who may be at risk of heart problems, though it should never be used as a diagnostic tool.

 The electrodermal activity (EDA) sensor essentially monitors changes in your sweat levels on the skin.
 Combined with your heart rate, the device uses the insights to offer readings on your stress levels and creates pattern reports.

 The Fitbit Versa 4 can also monitor your stress levels.
-However, as it produces the Stress Management score and reports with less data, I would say it's less trustworthy than the Charge 6.
+However, as it produces the Stress Management score and reports with less data, I would say it's less trustworthy than Charge 6.
 What the Fitbit Versa 4 does offer, however, is breathing exercises on-screen to help lower your stress levels and help you relax.
-But if this feature is important to you, it's worth weighing up the Fitbit Versa 4 vs Sense 2 as this newer smartwatch has even more features in this department.
+But if this feature is important to you, it's worth weighing up the Fitbit Versa 4 vs Sense 2, as this newer smartwatch has even more features in this department.

 Grace Walsh's Fitbit Versa 4 with exercise mode view, homescreen, and watch with charger